emilianoyoung/ai/_posts/_archive/2019-12-26-opinion-driverless-cars-will-drive-a-lot-of-market-disruption-in-the-2020s.md

 ---
 category: news
 title: "Opinion | Driverless cars will drive a lot of market disruption in the 2020s"
 excerpt: "Driverless or autonomous cars have been heralded and feared for many years now.
 They perhaps represent the convergence of every technology that we know today.
-They run on artificial intelligence, and machine-learning algorithms power its autonomy."
+They run on artificial intelligence ..."
 publishedDateTime: 2019-12-26T16:21:00Z
 sourceUrl: https://www.livemint.com/opinion/columns/opinion-driverless-cars-will-drive-a-lot-of-market-disruption-in-the-2020s-11577375858037.html
 ampUrl: https://www.livemint.com/opinion/columns/opinion-driverless-cars-will-drive-a-lot-of-market-disruption-in-the-2020s/amp-11577375858037.html